barrettd/tfs_dnn/README.md

 # tfs_dnn
 C++ Deep Neural Net library - Version 1.00 is now available.
-It the currenly implemented features work well, but there is still some more work to do.
+The currenly implemented features work well, but there is still some more work to do.